oVirt/ovirt-site/source/feature/ovfautoupdater.html.md

 4. 4.
 If succesfull - Update for each vm the ovf_generation to be as the db_generation.

 *   Replace updateVmInSpm call in commands with an increment to the db_generation version.
-*   Increment to the db_generation column in vm_static can be performed in the same transcation of the vm unlock operation.
+*   Increment to the db_generation column in vm_static should be performed in the same transcation of the vm unlock operation after succesfull flow.

 ### Possible improvements